-- 9. Petitioner 2 is a Palestinian resident and is the son of petitioner 1. - 10.
-Petitioner 3 (hereinafter: HaMoked) is a not-for-profit association which acts to promote human rights of Palestinians in the Occupied Palestinian Territories (OPT). - 11.
-Respondent 1 is the military commander of the West Bank area, on behalf of the State of Israel, which holds the West Bank under belligerent occupation for forty five years. - 12.
+- 8. The petitioner is a Palestinian resident, who resides with his wife and six children in 'Anin, located in the Jenin region. - 9.
+Petitioner 2 (hereinafter: HaMoked) is a not-for-profit association which acts to promote human rights of Palestinians in the Occupied Palestinian Territories (OPT). - 10.
+Respondent 1 is the military commander of the West Bank area, on behalf of the State of Israel, which holds the West Bank under belligerent occupation for over forty five years. - 11.
 Respondent 2 is the head of the civil administration, a body which was established to administer the civil affairs in the West Bank "for the benefit and advantage of the population and for the rendering and provision of public services, in view of the need to maintain good governance and public order" (section 2 of the Order on Establishing the Civil Administration (Judea and Samaria) (No. 947), 5742-1981).
-The officers of the head of the civil administration are the ones who communicate with the protected population in all matters concerning the issuance of entry permits into the seam zone.
-In paragraph 28 of the permit regime judgment it was so written: "In addition, the state emphasized the existence of a civil administration "public liaison officer" who receives requests on different matters, and whose activities are intended, inter alia, to increase the availability for applications and requests of the Palestinian inhabitants, also on seam zone issues." - 13.
-Respondent 3 (hereinafter: the legal advisor for the West Bank or the legal advisor) is the legal advisor for respondents 1 and 2 and he and his officers accompany, on an ongoing basis, the legal aspects of the work of respondents 1 and 2, including the issuance of entry permits into the seam zone. - 14.
-Petitioner 1 is one of the owners of agricultural lands of about 71 dunam, located on the west side of the separation fence in the seam zone, in the lands of Barta'a.
-The lands are registered in the name of the deceased grandfather of petitioner 1, Mr. \\\\\ Kabha.
-When the grandfather passed away in 1981 the ownership of the lands passed to his heirs, including petitioner 1's father, \\\\ Kabha.
-Petitioner 1's father passed away in 2011, and his lands were transferred to his heirs, including petitioner 1.
-The family grows on its lands olive trees, tobacco and sesame.
+The officers of the head of the civil administration are the ones who communicate with the protected population in all matters concerning the issue of entry permits into the seam zone.
+A public liaison officer acts on behalf of the head of the civil administration.
+Paragraph 28 of the permit regime judgment provides as follows: "In addition, the state emphasized the existence of a civil administration "public liaison officer" who receives requests on different matters, and whose activities are intended, inter alia, to increase the availability for applications and requests of the Palestinian inhabitants, also on seam zone issues."

+- 12. Respondent 3 (hereinafter: the legal advisor for the West Bank or the legal advisor) is the legal advisor of respondents 1 and 2 and he and his officers accompany, on an ongoing basis, the legal aspects of the work of respondents 1 and 2, including the issue of entry permits into the seam zone. - 13.
+Petitioner's family owns agricultural lands of about 102 dunam, located on the west side of the separation fence in the seam zone, in the lands of 'Anin.
+The lands are registered in the name of the deceased grand-grandfather of the petitioner, Mr. al-Yassin, who passed away in 1956.
+When the grandfather passed away, ownership in the lands passed to his heirs, including petitioner's grandfather, Mr. Yassin.
+Petitioner's grandfather also passed away in 1986, and petitioner's father, Mr. Yassin, became one of of the owners of the lands.
+The family members grow on their lands, among other things, almond trees.
+As stated in the beginning of the petition, the almonds harvest season is currently at its peak.